Nissan Silvia: Australia

 The S12 chassis in Australia, released in October 1983, was badged as a Gazelle.
 The Australian Gazelle was available in both hatchback and coupé variants.
 It was equipped with the same 2.0-litre SOHC CA20E engine found in North America producing 78 kW at 5,200 rpm, and 160 Nm of torque at 3,200 rpm.
 This engine was mated to either a five-speed manual gearbox or a four-speed automatic.

 Trim levels comprised the GL hatchback (basic) and the luxury-oriented SGL coupé.

 According to the May 1984 brochure, the coupé added: alloy wheels, mudflaps, electric windows/mirrors/antenna, a six speaker sound system (over four), time delay interior lighting, variable intermittent wipers, an armrest, carpet kickpads, and cloth headlining/sunvisors/door trims (over vinyl).
 An option pack for the coupé added air conditioning, power steering, and power sunroof.
 The hatchback's option pack added air conditioning, power steering, and power sunroof.

 By the time of the August 1985 brochure, the coupé's option pack had been deleted, but the standard SGL coupé added power steering and a manual sunroof (a power sunroof was no longer offered).
 Air conditioning remained as an option, while power steering was added to the hatchback's option pack.
 The alloy wheel design was also changed.

-The facelifted "Mark II" models were released to Australia in circa 1986.
+The facelift model was released to Australia in late 1986.

-Revisions

-The S12 chassis in 1984-86 is referred to as "Mark I", with "Mark II" as a revision in '87.
-Below lists the description of both.